blingenf/FSC-Workshops/README.md

 ```

 ### Scoreboard
+Replace "[flaguser's password]" with the actual password.
 Make sure flags.php is placed such that it is being hosted by the webserver.
-Replace "[flaguser's password]" with the actual password.
+Example, for apache:
+Directory: /var/www/html
+permissions: 770
+owner / group: www-data

 ## Usage
 To start server: